 All of which simply confirms the defensive nature of gold as a longer-term hedge against core risks.

 Beyond physical demand and supply imbalances, mounting uncertainty over the timing and scale of the U.S. Fed rate hike is driving short-term volatility in gold prices.

-Despite what we often hear from the media, given the unprecedented nature of recent monetary policy ‘innovations’ deployed by the Central Banks around the world, there is simply no reasonable way of predicting how gold and other commodities prices will react to changes in the U.S. rates.
-Which means that markets nervousness about the impact of the Fed move (and, subsequently, monetary tightening by other Central Banks) is here to stay.
+Despite what we often hear from the media, given the unprecedented nature of recent monetary policy ‘innovations’ deployed by central banks around the world, there is simply no reasonable way of predicting how gold and other commodities prices will react to changes in the U.S. rates.
+Which means that markets nervousness about the impact of the Fed move (and, subsequently, monetary tightening by other central banks) is here to stay.